danielabar/meblog/src/markdown/rails-slack-app-part1-oauth.md

   &state=
 ```

-The very first time you're using the ngrok address, ngrok will display an intermediary page.
+The first time you're using the ngrok address, ngrok will display an intermediary page.
 Your values will be different but it looks something like this:

 ![slack app first time ngrok warning](../images/slack-app-first-time-ngrok-warning.png "slack app first time ngrok warning")

-Go ahead and click the "Visit Site" button, then this request will hit the root of our Rails app running at `http://localhost:3000` (because ngrok is forwarding traffic there).
+Go ahead and click the "Visit Site" button, then this request will reach the root of the Rails app running at `http://localhost:3000` (because ngrok is forwarding traffic there).

 This will render the Rails app homepage which is handled by the `WelcomeController`.
 Recall we added a StimulusJS controller to detect if a `code` parameter is in the URL, which it is right now, so the Stimulus controller will submit a POST to the `/api/teams` endpoint.
 At this point you should see a "Working" message, this is the StimulusJS controller waiting for a result from the `POST /api/teams` endpoint:

 ![slack app team wait](../images/slack-app-team-wait.png "slack app team wait")

 The Rails server will show that it's processing the `POST /api/teams` request.
-Unfortunately it does not show the activity where it exchanges the `code` for a `token` with Slack, but this is what the [teams endpoint](https://github.com/slack-ruby/slack-ruby-bot-server/blob/master/lib/slack-ruby-bot-server/api/endpoints/teams_endpoint.rb#L33-L115) provided by the `slack-ruby-bot-server` is doing behind the scenes.
+Unfortunately it does not show the activity where it exchanges the `code` for a `token` with Slack, but this is what the [teams endpoint](https://github.com/slack-ruby/slack-ruby-bot-server/blob/master/lib/slack-ruby-bot-server/api/endpoints/teams_endpoint.rb#L33-L115) provided by the `slack-ruby-bot-server` gem is doing behind the scenes.
 When it receives the token from Slack, it receives additional information including your Slack team name, workspace name, and the user id that activated the Slack App.

 The teams endpoint then checks if a team with the given token or Slack team_id already exists, and if not, will create one in the database.
 This activity can be seen in the Rails server output.
 Here is a simplified view: